| Title: | Simulation of Discrete Random Variables with Marginal Distributions and Correlation Matrix and via a Gaussian or Student's t Copula |

 |

-The functions returns a list of two matrices: the former contains the lower bounds, the latter the upper bounds of the feasible pairwise correlations (on the extra-diagonal elements)
+The function returns a list of two matrices: the former contains the lower bounds, the latter contains the upper bounds of the feasible pairwise correlations (on the extra-diagonal elements)

 Alessandro Barbiero, Pier Alda Ferrari